fgelosa/MasterThesis/Kubernetes/README.md

 docker build . -t thesis/users-api
 cd ../..
 ```
 These commands allow you to build the images locally, making them available for deployment in your Minikube cluster.
-Remember to perform these steps each time you start a new shell session and intend to work with Minikube and Docker.
+Remember to perform the `eval $(minikube -p minikube docker-env)
+` step each time you start a new shell session and intend to work with Minikube and Docker.

 # Choose a specific test suite
 You can choose from different setup configurations: